No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Here is how it works.
 If you get 20 negative comments and ten positive comments, it will hurt your business a lot.
 But if you get 20 negative comments and 100 positive comments, it will not affect your brand that much.

-So, how you can get more positive comments?
+So, how can you get more positive comments?

 Here are a few essential rules to follow: